bobb34/QST/README.md

 Change the QST interface to your own language.

-Runs on all major operating systems (Windows 10, Ubuntu, Mac, BSD, et.).
+Runs on all major operating systems (Windows 10/11, Ubuntu, Mac OS, BSD, et.).

 Runs on your laptop, desktop, server or the cloud.